captaindirgo/captaindirgo-browser-ext/README.md

-# Dissenter Browser Extension
+# CaptainDirgo Browser Extension

-This repository holds the Dissenter Browser Extension code that is used to generate the final distribution code per each browser.
+This repository holds the CaptainDirgo Browser Extension code that is used to generate the final distribution code per each browser.

-For more information, please visit: https://dissenter.com
+For more information, please visit: https://captaindirgo.com

-# • Download the Dissenter Browser Extension
+# • Download the CaptainDirgo Browser Extension

-Please head over to https://dissenter.com/download to download the extension for your specific browser and view detailed installation instructions.
+Please head over to https://captaindirgo.com/download to download the extension for your specific browser and view detailed installation instructions.

 # • Installation